Jump directly to main content Jump directly to menu

 • End of Year Show

-Students will receive between 9 hours and 12 hours of teaching time per week throughout this course, depending on the year level and modules being taken.
-Additional one-to-one meetings with tutors will provide further support.
-On campus students will also have the opportunity to collaborate and share work with their distance-learning graphic design peers
+Students will receive 12 hours of teaching time per week throughout this course.
+Additional one-to-one online meetings with tutors will provide further support.
+Online students will also have the opportunity to collaborate and share work with their on-campus peers during sessions.

 Entry requirements would usually be one of the following:

 We welcome applications from people of any age who might not meet the standard entry criteria, but we would expect to see evidence of continuing academic and/or professional development and a capacity to pursue the course successfully.
-As part of the application process, you must submit a digital portfolio of art and design-related work to demonstrate your ability and suitability for the course.
+As part of the application process, a digital portfolio of art and design-related work must be presented to evidence creative ability and suitability for the course.
+If you have been out of formal education for some time, and/or you do not have the qualifications stated, we might still be able to consider your application and offer you a range of support.

 Portfolio Requirements